 1. !! - Repeats the last command.

-2. ESC+t – Swaps the last tow words.
+2. ESC+t - Swaps the last two words.

-That’s all I have in mind now.
+That's all I have in mind now.
 I will keep adding more if I came across any Bash shortcut keys in future.
-If you think there is a mistake in this article, please do notify me in the comments section below.
+If you think there is a mistake or typo in this article, please do notify me in the comments section below.
 I will update it asap.